TAP DANCE RESOURCES

 The short answer: No. I don’t think they’re good for anyone.

-Split sole shoes allow the foot to be pointed freely.
-While some styles of tap dance may call for this, I personally feel that a full-sole tap shoe is more appropriate for tap dancers of all levels; split-sole shoes can end up feeling flimsy, and unsupportive to the feet.
+As the name suggests, split sole shoes don’t have a continuous hard sole from the top to bottom of the shoe, and thus allow the foot to be pointed freely.
+While some styles of Tap may call for this, I personally feel that a full-sole Tap shoe is better for Tap dancers of all levels; split-sole shoes can end up feeling flimsy, and not supportive to the feet.
 Avoid, friends.

 WHAT I USE:

-There are a few good tap floor options around; I’m fond of FasFoot.
+There are a few good tap floor options around; check out FasFoot as a starting point.
 Their floors are durable, sound and feel great, are easy to store and come in a range of different colors and sizes, though I find them quite loud in a small space.
-They’re a US based company, and so the international shipping rates get a bit hefty if you’re outside the US, but aside from that, the FasFoot is a great floor that will last.
-Tell Eric I sent you, and kindly request that he responds to my email 😉
+They’re a US based company, and so the international shipping rates are hefty if you’re outside the USA, but aside from that, the FasFoot is a great floor that will last.
+Tell Eric I sent you, and kindly request that he responds to my email.

 Also check out Showworks (Australia-Based), O’Mara and Practice Pads 🙌